 No

 The supplemental questions are found in the "Program Materials" section in the PharmCAS application and will be submitted when you submit the PharmCAS application.
-Additional required documents can be uploaded in this section also.
+Additional required documents for international students can be uploaded in this section.

 Yes